 Generally organising an Iran visa can take anywhere from 6-8 weeks, so plan accordingly.
 As if that wasn’t enough fun, the cost of a visa changes regularly, and can vary depending on where you’re from.
 This makes concrete advice a bit tricky, bit your booking agent will definitely be able to give you the most up-to-date info.

 Getting an Iran visa is usually a 2-step process:

 1. An authorisation code for your visa must be issued by the Iranian Ministry of Foreign Affairs.

-2. A visa for your passport must then be obtained at an Iranian Embassy once the authorisation code has been issued.
+2. A visa must then be obtained from an Iranian Embassy once the authorisation code has been issued.

-The process can vary in length of time, and documents required dependant on your nationality.
-If you’re from the UK, US or Canada you can expect the process to take longer and a little bit more complicated.
+The process can vary in length of time, and documents required are dependent on your nationality.
+If you’re from the UK, US or Canada you can expect the process to take longer and be a little bit more complicated.

 Fortunately for Australians, New Zealanders and most other nationalities, you can obtain a visa on arrival once you have your authorisation code, which is becoming a much simpler process.